NS14 (dinghy class)

-The NS14 (or Northbridge Senior 14) is an Australian restricted development class of sailing dinghy.
-Measuring 14 feet in length, the class was designed the 1960 and introduced at the Northbridge sailing club in Sydney, Australia, with control of the class transferred to the NS14 Association of New South Wales in 1965.
+The NS14 (or Northbridge Senior 14) is an Australian restricted development class of sailing dinghy, measuring 14 feet in length.
+The class was designed in 1960 and introduced at the Northbridge sailing club in Sydney, Australia, with control of the class transferred to the NS14 Association of New South Wales in 1965.
 Subsequently the boat was introduced to the other states, prior to being taken to New Zealand in 1995 and the United States in 1998.

 Designed around the New Zealand Javelin dinghy (Australasia) hull, the boat was designed to be a high performance class for family sailing.
 The class has neither a trapeze nor spinnaker, which allows it to be easily handled by both novice and family crews.

 The NS14 class is commonly sailed by family crews with combinations of two adults or an adult and child both common.
 The limited sail area generally keeps loads low and this gives a wide range of crews an ability to compete against one another.
 The development nature of the class has allowed it to significantly evolve since inception and it is capable of performing well against other classes with greater sail area or more righting moment.
 Crews are able to modify their boats to suit their particular circumstances and crew weight and to incorporate innovative new ideas where allowed by the class rules.